Serenity1337/reactTrello/README.md

 Let's talk about the register functionality.
 It looks all good, right?
 We type in unique information, send it to our server and we get a response back and then redirect to a log-in page, but there is a catch.

+Let's see what happens when we press enter
 ![register functionality](/public/gifs/RegisterGifs/RegisterBadRouting.gif)

-See what happens when we press enter?

-![register functionality](/public/gifs/RegisterGifs/RegisterValidation.gif)

 Since the project was using react, in fact, the project was also using react-router as well.
 At the time I was not really aware of a Link component, so I was still using old-fashioned anchor tag with href property, though, in some of the other pages we will see that I was actually using Link component, there will be some inconsistencies in this project with routing, but, hey, nobody is perfect :), however, we're only inserting correct details, what about if we use incorrect ones, is there any validation?

+![register functionality](/public/gifs/RegisterGifs/RegisterValidation.gif)

 Oh.
 There is.
 So what is actually going on?
 Well, I was using a simple div